tmoessing/startup/README.md

 - 30% Header, footer, and main content body.
 Used flex to layout sections.
 - 20% Navigation elements.
 Links highlight on hover.
 - 10% Responsive to window resizing.
 Looks great on iPad, desktop, and iPhone.
 - 20% Application elements.
-Log In Page used bootstrap
+Log In and Register Page used bootstrap
 - 10% Application text content.
 Text is displayed using imported font from Google and has a pulse animation
 - 10% Application images.
 Image to Home Page